realvnc-labs/rport-guacamole/README.md

 ## Compile and package yourself
 If you prefer to compile and package yourself, just execute the scripts of the repository on your machine.

-To compile and build the Debian packages fastly, proceed as shown below.
+To compile and build the Debian packages quickly, proceed as shown below.
 ```
 export DEBIAN_FRONTEND=noninteractive
 git clone https://cloudradar@bitbucket.org/cloudradar/rport-guacamole.git